javaplus/KubernetesDojo/labs/kube_deploy_cloud_app.md

 # ~~ Working with Deployments ~~

 Now that you've worked a little with the Pod resource to run a container in Kubernetes, we will look at another common resource in Kubernetes the [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 A Pod is great for running your container, but the Deployment resource is one of the reasons Kubernetes can be really valuable for production deployments.
+Your containers will always run within a Pod, but a deployment manages running pods.
+Let's explore Deployments with more hands-on exercises.

-## Run the cloud-native-demo image in Kubernetes
+## Create a Deployment in Kubernetes

 In a console window run the following to run the `javaplus/cloud-native-demo` image as a container in Kubernetes: